 - PADs are used when a person becomes unable to make decisions during a mental health crisis.

 Who We Are

-Marvin Swartz, M.D. is Professor and Head, Division of Social and Community Psychiatry at the Duke University School of Medicine and Co-Director of the Services Effectiveness Research Program.
+Marvin Swartz, MD, is Professor and Head, Division of Social and Community Psychiatry at the Duke University School of Medicine and Co-Director of the Services Effectiveness Research Program.
 His research interests include psychiatric advance directives, mental health services for persons with severe mental illness, mandated community treatment, and outpatient commitment.
-Dr. Swartz is a member of the John D. and Catherine T. MacArthur Foundation Research Network on Mandated Community Treatment and is CO-PI of the NIMH Clinical Antipsychotic Trials of Intervention Effectiveness (CATIE) for Schizophrenia.
+In collaboration with Jeffrey Swanson, PhD, he is developing a web-based facilitation tool for completing PADs.
+Dr. Swartz was a member of the John D. and Catherine T. MacArthur Foundation Research Network on Mandated Community Treatment and was the CO-PI of the NIMH Clinical Antipsychotic Trials of Intervention Effectiveness (CATIE) for Schizophrenia.